 The BikeMontgomery Outreach Program encourages more people to bicycle in Montgomery County through community engagement and community building.
-Its efforts include organizing a Bicycle Ambassador program, maintaining an online bicycling forum, holding bicycling events, such as bike rodeos and thematic bike rides, and conducting tours of new bicycle infrastructure.
+Its efforts include organizing a Bicycle Ambassador program, maintaining an online bicycling forum, holding bicycling events, such as bike rodeos and thematic bike rides, organizing bicycle camps using the park trails network and conducting tours of new bicycle infrastructure.